apache/ofbiz-framework/README.md

 `gradlew installPlugin -PpluginId=myplugin`

-The above commands achieve the following:

-- add the plugin to /plugins/component-load.xml
-- executes the task "install" in the plugin's build.gradle file if it exists
+The above commands executes the task "install" in the plugin's build.gradle file if it exists

 ### Uninstall a plugin